skip to content

 A veterinarian has an ongoing responsibility to consider both the client and circumstance, as well as the level of risk, when determining whether or not informed client consent is required each time the same extra-label drug is prescribed.

-In these circumstances, a veterinarian should consult the Canadian Global Food Animal Residue Avoidance Database (cgFARAD) to obtain the required residue avoidance information.
+In these circumstances, a veterinarian should consult the Canadian Global Food Animal Residue Avoidance Database (CgFARAD) to obtain the required residue avoidance information.

 Legislative Authority